hdShang/arxiv-daily/docs/cs-CL/2025-06-29/papers/250623423v1-tuco-measuring-the-contribution-of-fine-tuning-to-individual-respons.md

 ---
 layout: default
-title: TuCo: Measuring the Contribution of Fine-Tuning to Individual Responses of LLMs
+title: "TuCo: Measuring the Contribution of Fine-Tuning to Individual Responses of LLMs"
 ---

 # TuCo: Measuring the Contribution of Fine-Tuning to Individual Responses of LLMs